yrahul3910/voting-app/README.md

 The main source code is in the `src` directory.
 Sass is used for styling.

 ## Authentication
-Passport.js is used to authenticate users.
-The site uses Google OAuth2 for signing up and logging in, so the `passport-google-oauth` package is used.
-The file `passport.js` is the configuration file for Passport.
-Some code for this part is taken from [Scotch.io](https://scotch.io/tutorials/easy-node-authentication-google).
+Custom authentication is implemented.
+JWT is used to send encoded data from the server, though the use of JWTs is not fully implemented as of this commit.
+The `bcrypt` module provides a secure one-way hash to store passwords in the database.
+During login, the user entered password is compared with the hashed password from the database.

 # Database
 MongoDB is used for the database, and the MongoDB driver for Node is used to modify the database, which is hosted on mLab.
 The database will have two collections: